-Your cost may be greater if you use an out-of-network pharmacy to fill your prescription.
-If you use an out-of-network pharmacy, you must submit a paper claim in order to be reimbursed.
+Your cost may be greater if you use an Out-Of-Network Pharmacy to fill your prescription.
+If you use an Out-Of-Network Pharmacy, you must submit a paper claim in order to be reimbursed.

-Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
-Please check first with Customer Service (phone numbers are listed on the cover of this booklet) to see if there is a network pharmacy nearby.
-Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Generally, we cover drugs filled at an Out-Of-Network Pharmacy only when you are not able to use a Network Pharmacy.
+Please check first with Customer Service at (866) 264-4676 to see if there is a Network Pharmacy nearby.
+Here are the circumstances when we would cover prescriptions filled at an Out-Of-Network Pharmacy.

 In a medical emergency.
-We will cover prescriptions that are filled at an out-of-network pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care.
+We will cover prescriptions that are filled at an Out-Of-Network Pharmacy if the prescriptions are related to care for a medical emergency or urgently needed care.

-When traveling out of the plan's service area.
+When traveling.
 If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
 You may be able to order your prescription drugs ahead of time through our home delivery pharmacy service.
-If you are traveling within the United States and need to fill a prescription because you become ill or you lose or run out of your covered medications, we will cover prescriptions that are filled at an out-of-network pharmacy if you follow all other coverage rules.
-Prior to filling your prescription at an out-of-network pharmacy, call the Customer Service (phone numbers are listed on the cover of this booklet) to find out if there is a network pharmacy in the area where you are traveling.
-If there are no network pharmacies in that area, Customer Service may be able to make arrangements for you to get your prescriptions from an out-of-network pharmacy.
+If you are traveling within the United States and need to fill a prescription because you become ill or you lose or run out of your covered medications, we will cover prescriptions that are filled at an Out-Of- Network Pharmacy if you follow all other coverage rules.
+Prior to filling your prescription at an Out-Of- Network Pharmacy, call the Customer Service at (866) 264-4676 to find out if there is a Network Pharmacy in the area where you are traveling.
+If there are no network pharmacies in that area, Customer Service may be able to make arrangements for you to get your prescriptions from an Out-Of- Network Pharmacy.
 We cannot pay for any prescriptions that are filled by pharmacies outside the United States, even for a medical emergency.

 To obtain a covered drug in a timely manner.
-In some cases, you may be unable to obtain a covered drug in a timely manner within our service area.
-If there is no network pharmacy within a reasonable driving distance that provides 24-hour service, we will cover your prescription at an out-of-network pharmacy.
+In some cases, you may be unable to obtain a covered drug in a timely manner within our network.
+If there is no Network Pharmacy within a reasonable driving distance that provides 24-hour service, we will cover your prescription at an Out-Of-Network Pharmacy.

-If a network pharmacy does not stock a covered drug.
+If a Network Pharmacy does not stock a covered drug.
 Some covered prescription drugs (including orphan drugs or other specialty pharmaceuticals) may not be regularly stocked at an accessible network retail pharmacy or through our home delivery pharmacy service.
-We will cover prescriptions at an out-of-network pharmacy under these circumstances.
+We will cover prescriptions at an Out-Of-Network Pharmacy under these circumstances.

 If you were a patient in an emergency department or other outpatient facility.
-While you are in a hospital or an outpatient facility for an observation stay, the hospital or outpatient facility will most likely administer your Self-Administered Drugs (SAD) - those you take at home on a daily basis.
-These will not be covered by regular Medicare.
-You will need to ask for reimbursement for the SAD drugs.
+While you are in a hospital or an outpatient facility for an observation stay, the hospital or outpatient facility will most likely administer the drugs you take at home on a daily basis.
+These are also called Self-Administered Drugs (SAD).
+You will need to ask for reimbursement for the SAD drugs and they will be covered as out-of-network

 If you received a vaccine at your doctor's office or pharmacy.
-You will need to ask for reimbursement for a Medicare Part D vaccine administered by your doctor or out-of-network pharmacy.
+You will need to ask for reimbursement for a Medicare Part D vaccine administered by your doctor or Out-Of-Network Pharmacy.

-In these situations, please check first with HealthSelect Medicare Rx (PDP) Customer Service (phone numbers are listed on the cover of this booklet) to see if there is a network pharmacy nearby.
-Your cost may be greater if you use an out-of-network pharmacy.
+In these situations, please check first with HealthSelectSM Medicare Rx PDP Customer Service at (866) 264-4676 to see if there is a Network Pharmacy nearby.
+Your cost may be greater if you use an Out-Of-Network Pharmacy.

-How do you ask for reimbursement from the plan?
+How do you ask for reimbursement from the Plan?